Shop 'Totem Pole Cactus - Pachycereus schottii monstrosus' | Planet Desert

 • Key Plant Features

-Introducing the totem pole cactus, known as Pachycereus schottii monstrosus, which is a strikingly beautiful plant.
+The totem pole cactus, also known as Pachycereus schottii monstrosus, is a strikingly beautiful plant.
 Native to North America, this slow-growing cactus is also known as Lophocereus schottii var. monstrous, or monstrous whisker cactus.
 It got its common name from its textured stems, which look like totem poles with many faces.

 The totem pole cactus grows slowly and is distinguished by its tall, columnar growth habit and bumpy, spineless skin.
 Indoors, it can grow to 8 feet tall and 4 feet wide.
 When grown outdoors, this columnar cactus can grow up to 20 feet tall.